 The first step is simple: picture your mind as a computer.
 Now imagine taking all the files out of the folders in your computer and dumping them on the desktop.
-Programs, documents, videos, audio files—put thousands of stored items on top randomly.
+Programs, documents, videos, audio files—you put thousands of stored items randomly on top of each other.
 Now try to find the phone number of a friend.

 An average untrained brain functions quite like this, according to White.